mibexx/mbxai-srv-template/README.md

 This endpoint:

-1. Connects to an MCP server to discover available tools
+1. Uses the MCP client (which inherits from ToolClient)
-2. Uses OpenAI to process the weather request
+2. Automatically connects to configured MCP servers
-3. Lets OpenAI decide how to use the available tools to get weather information
+3. Uses the `parse` method with structured output to get weather information

 To use this endpoint, you need to set the following environment variables: